TheHolyTachanka/How-to-be-based/README.md

 7. Dont install any closed-source software
 8. You are based... good job!

-If i missed anything feel free to comment!
+If i missed anything feel free to make a PR!

 ### Services
 * Gmail -> [Proton Mail](https://proton.me/mail)